-“We have women who lead and men who follow here; please make a point of supporting them and ask them to dance in their preferred role!”
+“We have a lot of dancers who can dance either role here; please make a point of supporting them and ask them what they would prefer to do!”

 Good for: all levels, during class or during the dance